Tyrn/wei/the-insider-en.typ

 his back was getting wet and sticky with his sweat.

-     "Raise your hands, Terence," Trevis muttered lying on the floor, "Don't you see - they are nuts."
+     "Raise your hands, Terence," Trevis muttered lying on the floor, "Don't you see---they are nuts."

      The next  moment  Bemish dove  forward  and his hand locked on Kissur's wrist.
 In a moment the  gun flew  to the side  and Kissur  and Bemish rolled over the floor in  a  tight embrace.
-The fighters didn't  dare shoot  - they were afraid of hitting  their master and they also believed that to kill one of the enemies locked in personal combat was not cool.
+The fighters didn't  dare shoot---they were afraid of hitting  their master and they also believed that to kill one of the enemies locked in personal combat was not cool.